Learn programming for good instead of profit

 The Unix permission system

 Anatomy of a Linux system

 How concurrency works

-I intend to expand this page with many more resources, not all of which necessarily ought to come before you learn to code.
+Don't feel obligated to learn all of these things before you learn to code.
 I won't define any specific point at which I think you should do that; I'll encourage you to decide when you're ready (or impatient, or just curious) and go here: